by Kalle Kilpi

 - Every deal goes through a standard set of considerations

 - Enterprise-wide visibility & reporting in a unified format

-- Reuse best practices, don’t make the same mistake twice
+- Reuse M&A best practices, don’t make the same mistake twice

 - Delegate easily, less training & briefing

 - Let the seller take some of the workload

 - Evaluate more opportunities – find the best ones